A Message from H.E. Nicola Rosenblum

 Our countries’ long history of educational and academic exchanges underpins a diverse and robust relationship.
 Australia remains a popular study destination for Bruneians at all stages of their education, which ensures that we have a thriving alumni community.
-Thanks to the New Colombo Plan an increasing number of Australian students are also now studying and learning in Brunei – deepening the cross cultural understanding between us.
+Thanks to the New Colombo Plan an increasing number of Australian students are studying and learning in Brunei – deepening the cross cultural understanding between us.

 In continuing to build our countries’ relations we also understand the importance of community outreach and civil society engagement.
 The High Commission strives to deliver programmes in culture, sport and the arts, working with local schools and community groups to promote cross cultural understanding.